jwdebelius/q2-sidle/docs/source/read_preperation.rst

 Depending on your region lengths and sequencing length, you may need to map the forward and reverse reads separately.
 So, you may need final sets of demultiplexed reads which represent the

-* paired end reads for regions which can be merged
+* paired-end reads for regions which can be merged
 * forward reads only for regions which cannot be merged
 * reverse reads only for regions which cannot be merged